List

 split_at : ([A], Int) -> ([A], [A]) split_at(l, i)

-Returns two lists: the first contains all elements from index 0
+Returns two lists: the first contains all elements from index 0 to i - 1,

-and the second contains all elements from index i
+and the second contains all elements from index i to the end of the list.

-can be negative, where -1
+i can be negative, where -1 is the last index, -2 is the second-to-last

-tries to access an element at an invalid index, it
+index, etc. If split_at tries to access an element at an invalid index, it

-raises BadListIndex
+raises BadListIndex.

 assert split_at(["cow", "dog", "cat"], 0) == ([], ["cow", "dog", "cat"]) assert split_at(["cow", "dog", "cat"], -1) == (["cow", "dog"], ["cat"]) assert split_at([42.3, .428, 13.3], 2) == ([42.3, .428], [13.3]) assert split_at([42.3, .428, 13.3], -3) == ([], [42.3, .428, 13.3])